Imagine watching vivid celestial lights dance across the sky in shades of green, red and pink. And all the while you're snug under a blanket!

 Join a group tour: watch the aurora borealis with new friends on a group tour.
 Guided tours take all the hassle out of planning your northern light hunt as guides handle everything so you can relax and enjoy the experience.

-View our full range of northern lights tours here.
+View our full range of northern lights tours in Iceland here.
 Happy hunting!

 Northern lights factfile and FAQs